2014-15 Undergraduate Academic Catalog

 This course explores individual creativity and organizational innovation.
 In today’s global economy, these topics have become critical imperatives for companies big and small.
 The course begins at the individual level by focusing on the creative process, then shifts to examine proven methods for leading groups to generate creative ideas and initiatives and

 concludes at the organizational level by studying organizational designs and structures shown to encourage innovation.
-Prerequisites: BUS 303 or MGT 323.
+Prerequisites: BUS 303 or MGT 323 or permission by department.
 Offered fall or spring.

 MGT 424 INTERNATIONAL BUSINESS MANAGEMENT (4 sh)

 This course covers business management from the perspective of the current global business environment.
 Students examine the overall nature of international business, the foreign environments that international businesses face and the unique situations associated with doing business across international borders.
-Prerequisite: MGT 323.
+Prerequisite: MGT 323 or permission by department.
 Offered fall or spring.